mrjohnmorrow/mrjohnmorrow.github.io/about.md

 ![Me!](/images/me-potrait.jpg)

-I am a Product Manager living in Seattle, WA.
+I am a product manager and developer living in Seattle, WA.
 I am from Buffalo, NY, and came to the great State of Washington via Cornell University.

 You can find the source code for this website at  [github.com/mrjohnmorrow/mrjohnmorrow.github.io](https://github.com/mrjohnmorrow/mrjohnmorrow.github.io).